Anandpur Sahib: Heritage conservation

 The original vernacular heritage structures and monuments that are associated with the lives of the Sikh Gurus have long been demolished and replaced with new buildings inspired by Mughal or modern Architecture- no original heritage remains from the 17th century, and very little from the 19th.
 As per Nihang oral history, the original Chak Nanaki and Akal Bunga (vernacular clay round hutments) were demolished in the Ranjit Singh era and replaced with a new Gurdwara complex, a large palace was constructed on the hilltop which was previously an open site of worship, and the small lookout posts in the hillsides (referred to as "Quila"- Fort in vernacular Nihang vocabulary) were replaced with towering Mughal-architecture forts, to display the new wealth and prestige of Empire.
 A photograph taken in 1865 by journalists from the Francis Frith Studios, shows the new palatial building on the hilltop; with some abandoned early 18th century clay structures still present around it.
 In the 1900s, these few remaining vernacular clay structures were demolished, jungles cut down, the hills and ravines flattened and replaced with houses, markets and roads for the growing populace.
 In the 1930s and 40s, post the Singh Sabha Gurdwara Reform, the 19th century buildings and forts, including the Anandgarh Baoli were either demolished or defaced beyond recognition, through encasing historical structures in marble.
-The 19th century Keshgarh hill-top Palace was demolished in its entirety and replaced with an entirely new structure [Takht Kesgarh Sahib].
-Quila Taragarh was constructed on the sacred hilltop where 500 holy saints meditated- replacing the rock mound, garden and Nishan Sahib that was previously stood there.
+The 19th century Keshgarh hill-top palace was demolished in its entirety and replaced with an entirely new structure [Takht Kesgarh Sahib].
+Qila Taragarh was constructed on the sacred hilltop where 500 holy saints meditated- replacing the rock mound, garden and Nishan Sahib that was previously stood there.
 There reconstructions were based upon older edifices that stood at their spot, and with none of the natural hill and ravine ecology remaining; which had quintessentially defined the area during the Gurus era.
-The steep natural stone steps descending down to a spring from Quila Anandgarh, graced by the Gurus footsteps, was demolished and replaced with a brick and concrete stairway and the original spring removed and replaced with a generic Gurdwara.

-The Holy Bhora (natural rock ledge) on which Guru Tegh Bahadur used to sit and meditate besides a stream, was preserved in the basement of the newly built Bhora Sahib Gurdwara, but this too was demolished and the basement fully encased in marble in the 2000s at the behest of the controversial "Kar Seva" modernisation drive.
-The only remaining built heritage in 2025 is a small section of 19th century Nanakshahi (narrow) red brick on display behind a glass panel within the newly constructed Quila Anangarh Sahib.
-There are also some sections of ruins of a 19th-century Sodhi clan Haveli in the back alleys of the old Market.
+The steep natural stone steps descending down to a spring from Qila Anandgarh, graced by the Gurus footsteps, was demolished and replaced with a brick and concrete stairway and the original spring removed and replaced with a generic Gurdwara.
+The holy Bhora (natural rock ledge) on which Guru Tegh Bahadur used to sit and meditate besides a stream, was preserved in the basement of the newly built Bhora Sahib Gurdwara, but this too was demolished and the basement fully encased in marble in the 2000s at the behest of the controversial "Kar Seva" modernisation drive.
+The only remaining built heritage in 2025 is a small section of 19th century Nanakshahi (narrow) red brick on display behind a glass panel within the newly constructed Qila Anangarh Sahib.
+There are also some sections of ruins of a 19th-century Sodhi clan Haveli in the back alleys of the Old Market.
 Today, Anandpur Sahib is a growing city and popular place of pilgrimage, but without any cultural or natural heritage.
 The emphasis has been for modern architecture and religious symbolism in the urban landscape: from the prominent 81-foot-high stainless steel Khanda in the Khalsa Park to the sprawling modern concrete and steel Virasat-e-Khalsa museum, desiged by the Israeli architect Moshe Safdie, commissioned in 1999 by the then Chief Minister Prakash Singh Badal, who was inspired by the similarly modern Yad Vashem holocaust memorial.
-The dynamic interplay between the city's significance as a spiritual center and relentless modernization juxtaposes and reveals the struggle of the post-Colonial Sikh identity, that is still unfurling.
+The dynamic interplay between the city's significance as a spiritual center and relentless modernization juxtaposes and reveals the struggle of the post-colonial Sikh identity, that is still unfurling.